 Yes, with a licensed Dive Instructor aboard.
 Some yachts offer dive courses and certification, so please include that request when you Enquire, so we can accommodate you.
 Your other option is to take courses beforehand from a certified school.
 Just be sure to seek an “open water dive” certification.

-7. Can I get “gluten free”, vegan, low sodium meals?
+7. Can I get “gluten-free”, vegan, low sodium meals?

 8. Can I wear my shoes on board?

 Good question.
 Usually, no – with a few exceptions.
 Curiously, there is a book titled “No Shoes Allowed” in which titans of industry became humbled by taking off their shoes while cruising.
 Of course, some health conditions like diabetes may require special precautions, and allowances are made to keep shoes on in such exceptional cases.
 Otherwise, you will generally be expected to wear boat shoes only (not to be worn on land and sand), or just enjoy barefoot freedom which, incidentally, helps keep decks free of sand and other objects.
-Bare feet helps you enjoy safe, sure footing in wavy sea conditions.
+Bare feet help you enjoy safe, sure footing in wavy sea conditions.

 9. What is the itinerary?

-Your itinerary is, of course, planned well in advance, but it is discussed with the Captain every morning of your charter, to consider the weather, your interests, seasonal delights and your often-heightened sense of adventure.
+Your itinerary is, of course, planned well in advance, but it is discussed with the Captain every morning of your charter, to consider the weather, your interests, seasonal delights, and your often-heightened sense of adventure.
 No two yacht charter itineraries are identical, and that’s fine with us.
 We handle contingencies, offer insights based on our experience, and provide intriguing details about yachting, ports of call, and the many delights that await you.
 There is no app for this!

 Most yachts offer an array of toys.
 If the toys you seek are not standard equipment on the yacht you select, rentals may be available in a nearby port or pre-rented and brought aboard before departure.
 When in doubt, ask.